Formula Renault AsiaCup

-The Formula Renault AsiaCup (formerly known as the Asian Formula Renault Challenge and AFR Series) is a Formula Renault 2.0 championship held in Asia.
+The Formula Renault AsiaCup (formerly known as the Asian Formula Renault Challenge and AFR Series) is a Formula Regional championship held in Asia.
 The series debuted in 2002 and also held the China Formula Renault Challenge.

 The series is a part of the Formula Racing Development Limited (FRD) organization managed by Kenneth Ma to promote motorsport in Asia.
 The FRD also runs the China Formula Campus and Clio Cup China Series.

 The cars use Tatuus chassis and 2.0 L Renault Clio engines like other Formula Renault 2.0 series.
 After several seasons racing on Kumho tires, the series started using Giti tires from 2014.

 About

 With the aim of providing a budget junior racing series around the Asian region, FRD, with the support of Renault Sport, imported a fleet of Formula Renault 2.0 race cars and first organized the Asian Formula Renault Series in 2000.
 The series attracted numerous young talents from the region.

 From 2002 to 2005, the series held an invitational race during the Macau Grand Prix weekend.
 Future F1 drivers such as Kamui Kobayashi, Kazuki Nakajima, Bruno Senna and Red Bull Junior Team's Scott Speed all once took part in the event.

 The Asian Formula Renault Series changed its name to the Formula Renault AsiaCup, commencing in 2020.
 Formula Renault AsiaCup aligned with the Formula Renault Eurocup running the Tatuus F3R-Spec car with a Renault engine (Formula Renault FR-19) and the FIA F3/2018 homologated chassis.